halley001/alx-zero_day/0x03-git/README.md

-This is a non empty readme.md file
+This is a non-empty readme.md file.
+New update from update_script branch